New Era of Health Care with the Launch of the University of Miami Hospital and Clinics

 “The creation of a university hospital environment enables us to provide the very best academic medical care to the people of South Florida and beyond,” said Pascal J. Goldschmidt, M.D., senior vice president for medical affairs and dean of the University of Miami Miller School of Medicine.
 “With this new flagship hospital, our top-ranked physicians will forge a new era in University of Miami-delivered care.
 This academic medical center will become a true medical destination.”

 The University of Miami already had a strong, long-standing relationship with Cedars Medical Center as students and trainees rotated at the hospital in nearly a dozen specialties.
-Plans are now under way to build and expand Centers of Excellence in specialties ranging from cardiology and urology to orthopaedics and internal medicine at the new University of Miami Hospital.
+Plans are now under way to build and expand Centers of Excellence in specialties ranging from cardiology and urology to orthopaedics and internal medicine at the new University of Miami Hospital and Clinics.

 “The type of very sophisticated, cutting-edge care we are planning can best be developed if we entirely control the delivery of care from the time a patient makes an appointment to the time the patient leaves the hospital,” said Goldschmidt.
 “At the same time, we will continue and strengthen our invaluable and highly successful affiliation with the Jackson Health System by expanding existing programs in such areas as acute cardiac and stroke care, pediatrics, obstetrics, organ transplant, and trauma, neurological and orthopaedic surgery at Jackson Memorial Hospital.”

 Indeed, UM faculty physicians also serve as the medical staff of Jackson Memorial, which is run by the Public Health Trust of Miami-Dade County, and of the Miami Veterans Affairs Medical Center.